In this Traeger Tailgater review, we’ll take a close look at this high-quality small pellet grill.

 In comparison to a gas grill, it may take some time for the grill to heat up.
 To put things in context, its cooking power is only about 19500 BTU.
-But, hey, the wood smoky flavor is a good trade-off.
+But, hey, the smoky wood flavor is a good trade-off.
 Keep in mind that if you frequently cook on high heat, you will go through pellets faster.

-Efficiency of Pellet Burning
+The efficiency of Pellet Burning

 All of the figures are approximations.
 Do the math: 4 hours on high heat, 8 hours on medium heat, and 16 hours on low heat.
 We believe that 8lbs is large enough for on-the-go cooking.
 It also makes the grill light even when fully loaded.

-In fact, an 18- or 20-lb pellet hopper should not be linked to this grill.
+An 18- or 20-lb pellet hopper should not be linked to this grill.
 This will result in an additional 10 to 12 pounds of weight.
 It’s certainly not ideal.

 Cleaning and upkeep

 The Traeger Tailgater incorporates a simple grease drain mechanism that collects all surplus liquids in a single bucket.
-Simply place everything inside and you’re ready to go.
+Simply place everything inside, and you’re ready to go.